GabrielIFPB/GabrielIFPB/README.md

 ### Hi there 👋

+I'm Jerônimo Gabriel, I'm a Software analist at Accenture, and I've been working in tech since 2016.
+I'm from Brazil, it's where I currently live.

 <!--
 **GabrielIFPB/GabrielIFPB** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.